 ACT Math Format

-The ACT Math section accounts for 25% of the total score.
-It consists of 60 questions to be answered in 60 minutes.
-Unlike the other multiple-choice sections on the ACT, where you get four answer choices, the math section provides you with five answer choices.
+The ACT Math section accounts for 33.33% of the total score.
+It consists of 45 questions to be answered in 50 minutes.
 This section checks the math knowledge required for a first-year college program.
-To solve the math questions, you do not need to know all the advanced math concepts, but you should be good at basic formulas and computational skills.
+You do not need to know all the advanced math concepts to solve the math questions, but you should be proficient in basic formulas and computational skills.
 Note that you are allowed to use a calculator on the math test.

 The following are the math categories that you will find in this section: